amblafont/dargent-examples/candriver.md

 Implement dargent for unboxed records.
-One difficulty is that AutoCorres can't deal with taking the adress of a stack variable, so the generated setters and getters would require to copy the whole record at each call, which is highly ineffecient.
+One difficulty is that AutoCorres can't deal with taking the adress of a stack variable, so the generated setters and getters would require to copy the whole record at each call, which is highly inefficient.
 Can this be solved by declaring such functions as inline?

-## Copying an array
+## 3. Copying an array

 The C implementation of the above mentioned function `load_txb` copies the payload of the given CAN frame in the above mentionned buffer `buf` using `memcpy`: